destacks/tc/README.md

 ## Introduction

-`tc` is designed to merge & sorte Tailwind CSS class names in both JavaScript and TypeScript.
+`tc` is designed to merge & sort Tailwind CSS class names in JavaScript and TypeScript.
 It's ideal for usage within JSX and TSX components.
-It simple combines the use of [`clsx`](https://github.com/lukeed/clsx) and [`tailwind-merge`](https://github.com/dcastil/tailwind-merge).
-The name `tc` is an abbreviation for: *T*ailwind with *C*lass-name handling.
+The name `tc` is an abbreviation for *T*ailwind with *C*lass-name handling.

 Key features of `tc` include: